Remote Economy: Is it the next disruptive business innovation?

 Is this trend here to stay or would it mend ways permanently for India INC or in nutshell is it the next disruptive business innovation around the corner?
 The answers to these questions can be ascertained only in due course!!

-Prof. D Tripati Rao is currently Professor of Economics, Business Environment Area, Indian Institute of Management Lucknow and Ms. Vanga Deeksha Reddy, TAS Intern and former HR Analyst at Deloitte India, IIM Lucknow.
+Prof. D Tripati Rao is currently Professor of Economics, Business Environment Area, Indian Institute of Management Lucknow and Ms. Vanga Deeksha Reddy is TAS Intern (and former HR Analyst at Deloitte India), IIM Lucknow.
 We gratefully acknowledge other available published source content on Remote Economy.
 Usual disclaimer applies.